Composition and Arrangement Tutorials for Music Production

 More Advanced Chord Tips

 - Expand your chord vocabulary.
-In addition to basic triads, you can also use seventh chords, ninth chords, and suspended chords to add color and complexity to your music.
+In addition to basic triads, you can also use seventh chords, ninth chords, and suspended chords to add colour and complexity.

 Common Chord Progressions